-So this guy named Paul wrote a letter, to the Corinthian people that was so revolutionary, and so foreign to their culture, there was no way anyone could have made this up.
+So this guy named Paul wrote a letter, to them (ancient version of a viral Facebook post) that was so revolutionary, and so foreign to their culture, there was no way anyone could have made this up.
 Their ears perked up.

 “I am allowed to do anything.
 Yes; but not everything is good for you.”
 1 Corinthinas 6:12

 Katie Paraphrase: Sure you are ALLOWED to eat donuts and pizza all day, every day but I don’t think you will like the consequences.

 “Don’t you see?
 Sex joins two people together.
 The two will become one.
 Therefore, RUN from sexual sin!
 No other sin so clearly affects the body as this one does.
 (1 Corinthians 6:18)

 Katie Paraphrase: Sex joins two people together at our deepest, most intimate level.
 Let’s not flirt with the line lines of “too far” but run toward integrity and respect.

 Paul’s words telling us there is something more to this sex thing than just recreational play between two consenting adults?

 NO WAY!
 Surely 50 Shades of Grey can’t be wrong!